LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Trello

-A brainstorming and project management platform built around kanban boards.
-This is a helpful tool for coming up with a digital marketing plan.
+Trello is a brainstorming and project management platform built around kanban boards.
+This is a helpful tool for increasing team productivity and staying aligned and on track with your digital marketing plan.

 Pros: